JosephStocks/roberthalf-scraper/README.md

         ```bash
         cp .env.example .env
         ```
-    *   Edit the `.env` file with your actual Robert Half credentials, Pushover keys, and desired settings. **Do not commit the `.env` file with your credentials.**
+    *   Edit the `.env` file with your actual Robert Half credentials, Pushover keys, optional `GITHUB_ACCESS_TOKEN`, and desired settings. **Do not commit the `.env` file with your credentials.**
-    *   If using the automated Git push feature, ensure your Git environment is configured (e.g., user name/email, authentication for pushing).
+    *   Ensure your Git environment meets the authentication requirements mentioned above if using the push feature.

 ## Configuration